 As a job applicant looking for a server position in a restaurant, you need to find a way to stand out among other applicants to secure the job.
-Therefore, when looking for a server job, you need to write a cover letter highlighting your knowledge, skills, and experience.
+Therefore, when looking for this job, you need to write a cover letter highlighting your knowledge, skills, and experience.

-This cover letter is written by a job applicant looking to work as a server in a restaurant or a banquet hall.
+This cover letter is written by a job applicant looking to work as a server in a restaurant or banquet hall.
 A server is responsible for greeting customers, taking orders, setting tables, and serving food and drinks.
-Restaurant managers require servers who can communicate with customers and can survive in the restaurant’s ever-changing environment.
+Restaurant managers are the ones who can communicate with customers and survive in the restaurant’s ever-changing environment.

-You will need to include your strengths in the server cover letter to entice the hiring manager to hire you.
-The cover letter should also include your achievements alongside your passion and interest in the server position.
+You will need to include your strengths in the cover letter to entice the hiring manager to hire you.
+The cover letter should also include your achievements along with your passion and interest in the position.

 What are Server Skills?

-Server skills are a set of abilities a server, a waiter or waitress, needs to have to complete their duties effectively and efficiently.
-Therefore, as you write your server cover letter, always ensure that you mention these skills and provide examples to make your letter more believable.
+These skills are a set of abilities a server, a waiter or a waitress needs to have to complete their duties effectively and efficiently.
+Therefore, as you write the cover letter, always ensure that you mention these skills and provide examples to make your letter more believable.

-Even though being a server is an entry-level job, restaurant managers prefer hiring servers with the aforementioned skills.
-This means that such a server will interact well with customers, work appropriately with colleagues, and increase the profits made by the restaurant.
-Also, with these skills, restaurant owners are confident that servers will know how to behave at the workplace.
+Even though being a server is an entry-level job, restaurant managers prefer hiring those with the aforementioned skills.
+This means that such a person will interact well with customers, work appropriately with colleagues, and increase the profits made by the restaurant.
+Also, with these skills, restaurant owners are confident that they will know how to behave in the workplace.

-To diligently accomplish the server duties mentioned above, you must have specific skills.
-These skills will help to shape you into a better server.
-Here are some of the skills that you should have as a server.
+To diligently accomplish the duties mentioned above, you must have specific skills.
+These skills will help shape you into a better server.
+Here are some of the skills that you should have:

 Good communicator

-As a server, you need to be a good communicator, that means, you need to know when to speak and listen.
+You need to be a good communicator, which means you need to know when to speak and listen.
 This will be essential when it comes to taking orders from customers and appropriately informing the proper party, which is either the kitchen or bar.

 Attention to detail